 The goal in treating a pneumothorax is to relieve the pressure on your lung, allowing it to re-expand.
 Depending on the cause of the pneumothorax, a second goal may be to prevent recurrences.
 The methods for achieving these goals depend on the severity of the lung collapse and sometimes on your overall health.
 Treatment options may include observation, needle aspiration, chest tube insertion, nonsurgical repair or surgery.

-Needle or chest tube insertion
+Needle aspiration or chest tube insertion

 If a larger area of your lung has collapsed, it's likely that a needle or chest tube will be used to remove the excess air.

 - Needle aspiration.
 A hollow needle with small flexible tube (catheter) is inserted between the ribs into the air-filled space that is pressing on the collapsed lung.
-With the needle, a syringe is attached so that the doctor can pull out the excess air — just like a syringe is used to pull blood from a vein.
-A chest tube may be attached to a suction device that continuously removes air from the chest cavity.
+The needle is removed and a syringe is attached to the catheter so that the doctor can pull out the excess air.
+The catheter may be left in for a few hours to ensure the lung is re-expanded and the pneumothorax does not recur.

-If a chest tube doesn't solve your problem, surgery may be necessary to close the air leak.
+Sometimes surgery may be necessary to close the air leak.
 In most cases, the surgery can be performed through small incisions, using a tiny fiber-optic camera and narrow, long-handled surgical tools.
-The surgeon will look for the leaking bleb and close it off.
+The surgeon will look for the leaking area or ruptured bleb and close it off.

 Rarely, the surgeon will have to make a larger incision between the ribs to get better access to multiple or larger air leaks.

 - Mason RJ, et al. Pneumothorax, chylothorax, hemothorax, and fibrothorax.
 In: Murray and Nadel's Textbook of Respiratory Medicine.
-5th ed.
-Philadelphia, Pa.: Saunders Elsevier; 2010. http://www.clinicalkey.com.
-Accessed Nov.
-6, 2015.
+6th ed.
+Philadelphia, Pa.: Saunders Elsevier; 2016. https://www.clinicalkey.com.
+Accessed Jan.
+14, 2019.

 - Ferri FF.
 Pneumothorax, spontaneous.
-In: Ferri's Clinical Advisor 2016.
-Philadelphia, Pa.: Mosby Elsevier; 2016. https://www.clinicalkey.com.
-Accessed Nov.
-6, 2015.
+In: Ferri's Clinical Advisor 2019.
+Philadelphia, Pa.: Elsevier; 2019. https://www.clinicalkey.com.
+Accessed Jan.
+14, 2019.

-- Tintinalli JE, et al. Spontaneous and iatrogenic pneumothorax.
+- Tintinalli JE, et al., eds.
+Pneumothorax.
 In: Tintinalli's Emergency Medicine: A Comprehensive Study Guide.
-7th ed.
-New York, N.Y.: The McGraw Hill Companies; 2011. http://www.accessmedicine.com.
-Accessed Nov.
-6, 2015.
+8th ed.
+New York, N.Y.: McGraw-Hill Education; 2016. https://www.accessmedicine.mhmedical.
+Accessed Jan.
+14, 2019.

 - AskMayoExpert.
 Pneumothorax.
-Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2015.
+Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2018.